Key Takeaways

 Every year, nearly 64 million Americans undergo some type of surgical procedure.
 Surgeries inherently involve risks due to the invasive nature of medical procedures and potential complications, such as infection, bleeding, or adverse reactions to anesthesia.

 If you suffered a bad outcome from a surgical procedure, you may wonder if your medical provider is responsible for the damages.
-While you can’t typically sue for a bad outcome after surgery, you may be able to seek compensation if a medical provider’s negligence led to your injury.
+While you can’t typically sue for a bad outcome after surgery, you may be able to seek compensation through a medical malpractice claim if the injury was caused by surgical errors or negligence.
+Common surgical complications may be unavoidable, but when they result from improper care, they can lead to medical malpractice cases.
+In such situations, filing a medical malpractice lawsuit with the help of an experienced medical malpractice attorney can help you pursue the compensation you deserve for the harm caused by your provider’s negligence.

 Our Indiana medical malpractice lawyers at Wagner Reese can determine whether your injuries were due to medical malpractice or an unfortunate bad outcome and help you understand your legal options.